SaraToth/blog-api/README.md

 - **isAuthor** - verifies that the comment author, matches the user data stored in the JSON web token before allowing a user to edit their comments.
 (Ensures the user is the author of that comment).

 - **verifyToken** - verifiies the JSON webtoken, and checks for authorization on protected routes.

-## Errors

-400 Bad Request - This means that client-side input fails validation.
-401 Unauthorized - This means the user isn't not authorized to access a resource.
-It usually returns when the user isn't authenticated.
-403 Forbidden - This means the user is authenticated, but it's not allowed to access a resource.
-404 Not Found - This indicates that a resource is not found.
-500 Internal server error - This is a generic server error.
-It probably shouldn't be thrown explicitly.
-502 Bad Gateway - This indicates an invalid response from an upstream server.
-503 Service Unavailable - This indicates that something unexpected happened on server side (It can be anything like server overload, some parts of the system failed, etc.).